RevYolution/data-structures-and-algorithms/challenges/BreathFirst/README.md

 Coming Soon
 ------------------------------
 ## Approach & Efficiency
-Take in a tree and traverse the tree using Preorder traversial.
-Recursivly checking the values if they are divisible by 3,5 or 15.
-If they are the values are replaced by "Fizz", "Buzz" or "FizzBuzz" and the modified tree is returned.
+Take in a tree and traverse the tree using Breath First traversial.
+The funciton will set up an empty queue and enqueue the root into the queue.
+It then checks to see if there is a value at the front of the queue and if there is sets the front value equal to it and prints it.
+Following that it checks to see if the front has any children and enqueues those values if present.
+The function repeats this proccess until there is nothing in the queue.
 ### Big O
 **Time**: O(n)
 **Space**: O(w)